RichZhou1999/IEOR142-EV-registration-prediction/README.md

 Then push by: git push

-There will be a new Pull Request on Github which is a request to merge to main.
-After someone approves the PR (Pull Requests), merge.
+THe changes will be pushed to origin/dev.
+Now start a Pull Request (PR) under [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in github.
+After creating the PR, make sure that someone reviews it.
+Only when it's reviewed, it is ready to merge to main!

 ```